deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.
 In contrast to Caffe, Deeplearning4j offers parallel GPU *support* for an arbitrary number of chips, as well as many, seemingly trivial, features that make deep learning run more smoothly on multiple GPU clusters in parallel.
 While it is widely cited in papers, Caffe is chiefly used as a source of pre-trained models hosted on its Model Zoo site.
 Deeplearning4j is [building a parser](https://github.com/deeplearning4j/deeplearning4j/pull/480) to import Caffe models to Spark.

+Pros and Cons:

+* (+) Good for feedforward networks
+* (+) Good for finetuning existing networks
+* (+) Train models without writing any code
+* (+) Python interface is pretty useful
+* (-) Need to write C++ / CUDA for new GPU layers
+* (-) Not good for recurrent networks
+* (-) Cumbersome for big networks (GoogLeNet, ResNet)

 ### <a name="cntk">CNTK</a>

 [**CNTK**](https://github.com/Microsoft/CNTK) is Microsoft's open-source deep-learning framework.
 The acronym stands for "Computational Network Toolkit."
 The library includes feed-forward DNNs, convolutional nets and recurrent networks.
-Python API over C++ code.
+CNTK offers a Python API over C++ code.
+While CNTK appears to have a [permissive license](https://github.com/Microsoft/CNTK/blob/master/LICENSE.md), it has not adopted one of the more conventional licenses, such as ASF 2.0, BSD or MIT.

 ### <a name="licensing">Licensing</a>